-- Need/Resource Capacity (N/RC) Code: A code indicating to which of six Need/Resource Categories a district belongs.
+Need/Resource Capacity (N/RC) Category Code: A code indicating to which of six Need/Resource Capacity Categories a district belongs.
 Districts are placed in an N/RC category based on their N/RC Index.
 The N/RC Index is a measure of a district's ability to meet the needs of its students with local resources.
-The measure is calculated by dividing a district's estimated poverty percentage by it's Combined Wealth Ratio.
-The Need/Resource Categories are: - 1.
-New York City Public Schools - 2.
-Large City Districts Buffalo, Rochester, Syracuse, Yonkers - 3.
-High Need Urban-Suburban Districts - 4.
-High Need Rural Districts - 5.
-Average Need Districts - 6.
-Low Need Districts - District Type: A system of classification based on geographical, political and employment characteristics of counties.
-The categories are: - 1.
-New York City Public Schools - 2.
-Large City Districts Buffalo, Rochester, Syracuse, Yonkers - 3.
-Other City Districts other districts that are located within city boundaries - 4.
-Suburban Districts districts located within Standard Metropolitan Statistical Areas but not within cities - 5.
-Rural Districts districts not located within Standard Metropolitan Statistical Areas or cities
+This measure is calculated by dividing a district's estimated poverty percentage by its Combined Wealth Ratio.
+Additional information can be found in Part III of the Statewide Profile of the Educational System.

+The Need/Resource Capacity Categories are:

+- 1. New York City Public Schools;

+- 2. Large City Districts Buffalo, Rochester, Syracuse, and Yonkers;

+- 3. High Need Urban-Suburban Districts;

+- 4. High Need Rural Districts;

+- 5. Average Need Districts; and

+- 6. Low Need Districts.